oracle-samples/oci-data-science-ai-samples/ai-quick-actions/troubleshooting-tips.md

 `ads watch <your modeldepoyment ocid> --auth resource_principal`

-To fetch the model deployement ocid -
+To fetch the model deployment ocid -
 1. Go to model deployments tab on AI Quick Actions
 2. Click on the model deployment for which you want to fetch the logs.
 This will open up details page.
 3. **Confirm** that the log group and the log link is displayed on the details page.
-3. For you see log group and log link is displaey, copy the OCID from the details page.
+3. For you see log group and log link is displayed, copy the OCID from the details page.

 ## Understanding GPU requirement for models

 By default the models are deployed with 16 bit precision.
-For a model with 7 billion paramenter model, you would need 14GB (2 * 7) GPU memory to load the model.
+For a model with 7 billion parameter model, you would need 14GB (2 * 7) GPU memory to load the model.
 Depending on the context length, you would need extra about 20% memory to serve the model.
 If you are selecting a shape with A10 cards, each A10 card will give you about 23GB.
 8B parameter model with large context length will perform better with 2 cards.
 You can run it on single card as well with reduced context length.
 This is a general guideline.
 Exact memory requirement will vary depending on the model architecture.
 You can learn more [here](https://blog.eleuther.ai/transformer-math/#inference).

 ## Issues and Resolutions